Persisting data on the client with Alpine.js

-The next thing I want to show you is how you can persist your data (in this case, all of it) in the browser's local storage.
+Next, I want to show you how you can persist your data (in this case, a whole file) in the browser's local storage.

-There are a thousand ways to do this, especially if we use native JavaScript.
-But since we're using Alpine.js in this case, we can take advantage of a plugin specifically for this purpose.
+There are countless ways to do this, and we already have all the tools we've covered in previous posts, from the basics to using x-ref in Alpine to reference HTML elements, especially when using native JavaScript.
+But, since we're using Alpine.js in this case, we can take advantage of a plugin specifically designed for this purpose.

 https://www.npmjs.com/package/@alpinejs/persist